 |Balloon version of caloric (one of the variant caloric tests, see below.)
 We strongly advise against doing this.|

-When air is used, there is greater variability than water.
 When water is not used directly, as in the balloon test, heat or cold is not conducted as efficiently to the ear.

-When fewer irrigations are used, as in the monothermal test, there is less averaging of data and lower accuracy.
-Bilateral irrigation sacrifices knowledge of each ear's individual response in favor of speed.
 Because of the considerable inaccuracy even for the best of the lot, the bithermal water method, we think it is imprudent to adopt more convenient but less accurate methodology.

 |Eye movement tracing during caloric in a patient with a mild bilateral reduction in responses.
 For the first 35 seconds, little is seen.
 In the next panel, a left-beating nystagmus gradually builds up.
 It begins to wane after roughly a minute, and at that point, fixation is attempted.
 This subject did not suppress the nystagmus very well.|